Is Solar Worth It in West Virginia? (2023 Homeowner's Guide)

 Clean, Renewable Energy

 Of course, there are non-financial benefits to going solar as well.
 Most notably, converting to solar means you’ll be less reliant on fossil fuels, so you will reduce your carbon footprint and help fight air pollution and water pollution.
-You will also be your own source of energy, giving you energy independence from the power providers and their unavoidable electricity costs.
+You will also be your own source of energy, giving you energy independence from the power providers and their unavoidable electricity rates.

 What to Look Out For When Considering Solar in West Virginia